ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 1. Run a crawl and check if your website appears on Google

 If your website does not appear in the search results, there may be an issue preventing it from being indexed.
 This could be due to problems such as a robots.txt file blocking search engines, a noindex meta tag, or technical errors in Google Search Console.
-Identify and fix the issue before continuing.

 2. Identify organic traffic drops and content decline

-A sudden drop in traffic is crucial.
-Google updates its algorithms all the time, and a sudden traffic drop happens for many reasons.
-Regularly analyzing your website’s traffic helps you spot sudden drops that indicate underlying issues.
-Use Google Analytics and Google Search Console to identify pages that have lost rankings.
+Organic search now accounts for approximately 50-53% of website traffic in 2026.
+This is a decline from 62% in February 2025.
+Regularly analyzing your website’s traffic helps you spot declines that indicate underlying issues.
+Use Google Analytics 4 and Google Search Console to identify pages that have lost rankings.

 3. Analyze your site with an SEO tool